massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 Group customers or extensions into distinct price list categories.

-Change rates, and price lists assignments over time.
+Change rates and price lists assignments over time.

 Support for bundle rates, and number portability.